Energy studies that guide your decisions

 - Developers applying for CMHC Apartment Construction Loan Program (ACLP) financing

-- Existing building retrofit and modernization projects evaluating improvement strategies
+- Retrofit projects evaluating improvement strategies

-- Projects pursuing Hydro-Québec or Énergir energy efficiency incentives
+- Projects pursuing energy efficiency incentives

-- Feasibility studies comparing design options during project planning
+- Feasibility studies comparing design options

 Projects accumulate points across these categories.
 A minimum of 50 points is required to qualify.